KaiRusch/MusicMaker/README.md

 # MusicMaker
-Outputs bytes which can be piped to Linux aplay to produce music
+Outputs WAV file which plays music.

-**To use:** `./main  | aplay`
+**To use:** `./main`

-This code is currently tempted by the dark side so it produces "Imperial March"
+This code is currently tempted by the dark side so it produces "out.wav" which plays "Imperial March"

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Bwy55oaBHos" frameborder="0" allowfullscreen></iframe>

 **Plans:** To let multiple notes be played at once and to allow the user to control what music is made.